felipesfpaula/ColBERT-X/README.md

 ```

 Make sure your gcc and gxx version is `>=9.4.0`, which is the requirement for `ninja` to work properly.
-We recommand using a `conda` environment to control it.
+We recommend using a `conda` environment to control it.

 ## Usage